// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 What We Tested

-We tested 6 calorie trackers’ sign-up flows and free tier availability.
-We measured whether credit card information was required to use any features, whether the “free” tier was permanent or trial-based, and how aggressively each app pushed users toward subscriptions during free use.
+We tested 6 calorie trackers’ sign-up flows, free tier feature lists, and whether features available in 2024-2025 had moved behind paywalls.
+We measured whether credit card information was required, whether the “free” tier was permanent or trial-based, and which features were Premium-gated as of April 2026.

-Cronometer’s free tier is equally robust for users who want comprehensive nutrient tracking.
+Cronometer’s free tier has remained intact through 2026.
 84+ micronutrients, recipe URL import, no ads — all without paying.
-For users who would otherwise need to subscribe to MyFitnessPal Premium for nutrient tracking, Cronometer free is genuinely better.
+For users who want comprehensive nutrient tracking and don’t need photo-AI, Cronometer is the strongest free experience.

 Why No-Trial Matters for User Trust

 Trials with credit-card-on-file requirements are a known friction pattern.
 Users sign up, forget to cancel, and get charged.
-This is a deliberate monetization choice that benefits the company and harms users who didn’t intend to pay.
+This is a deliberate monetization choice that benefits the company at the expense of users who didn’t intend to pay.

 Bottom Line

-The right calorie tracker for trial-averse users is the one whose business model doesn’t depend on forgotten cancellations.
+The right calorie tracker for trial-averse users is the one whose free tier is actually the full app.

 The 6 apps, ranked